microsoft/startstopv2-deployments/README.md

 1. Click the <b>Save</b> button

 # Customer Support Contact
-Please follow the below steps if you want to raise a support ticket from the Azure portal
+Please follow the steps below if you want to submit a support ticket from the Azure portal

 1. Go to https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview (if public cloud) or https://portal.azure.us/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview (if US Government cloud)
 2. Click Create a support request